Quick finder (main website):

 May 19 2014

 Words, words, words.
 Tools of the trade for advertising copywriters.
-Here are three articles about new words, old slang words, and verboten words from, respectively, Time, BBC News Magazine, and CNN Money:
+Here are three articles about new words, old slang words, and verboten words from,

 Advertising copywriter blog link